Ria424/developers-animatesdk-docs/Math_object/Math1.md

 ## Description

-Method; returns the inverse of the specified matrix.
+Method; Returns the inverse of the specified matrix.

 ## Example